MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-capabilities.md

 ### Connectivity requirements

-Defender for Identity capabilites direcly on domain controllers use Defender for Endpoint URL endpoints for communication, including simplified URLs.
+Defender for Identity capabilities directly on domain controllers use Defender for Endpoint URL endpoints for communication, including simplified URLs.

 For more information, see [Configure your network environment to ensure connectivity with Defender for Endpoint](/microsoft-365/security/defender-endpoint/configure-environment##enable-access-to-microsoft-defender-for-endpoint-service-urls-in-the-proxy-server).